sarahlist/PureHoney/README.md

 2. Create a custom animation that animates across the screen- bee flying on home page
 3. Create accordion boxes to display different types of information - display information about the Childers Family and Their bees
 4. Add a sign up newsletter feature to stay updated with what is happening with the bees and honey.
 In future to work on purchasing honey from website.
 Not functioning at first
+5. Product Page - order button feature is not working yet-intentionally.
+Farm is not ready for online sales yet.